ChimeHQ/Neon/README.md

 - Monitors text changes
 - Can be used to build a `TokenProvider`
-- Requires a function that can translate UTF-16 code points to a tree-sitter `Point` (line + offset)

 `TreeSitterClient` provides APIs that can be both synchronous, asynchronous, or both depending on the state of the system.
 This kind of interface can be important when optimizing for flicker-free, low-latency highlighting live typing interactions like indenting.